google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 {% endhighlight %}

-"forEach" isn't async-aware, so our chapters would appear in whatever order they download, which is basically how Pulp Fiction was written.
+`forEach` isn't async-aware, so our chapters would appear in whatever order they download, which is basically how Pulp Fiction was written.
 This isn't Pulp Fiction, so let's fix it…

 ### Creating a sequence